 To start this, I think it is wise to start with the definition of Social Justice.

-The international human rights system is an important way of advocating for or enforcing fairer distribution of resources in the world.
-However as Baldry and McCausland note, obtaining “… remedies under the human rights system requires a significant degree of understanding of that system, and the resources and skills to advocate for the rights that are breached.
+The international human rights system is an important way of advocating for or enforcing fair distribution of resources in the world.
+However, as Baldry and McCausland note, obtaining “… remedies under the human rights system require a significant degree of understanding of that system, and the resources and skills to advocate for the rights that are breached.
 Ironically, it is those most in need of assistance when their human rights are breached that are often least able to access such a system”.